Medicare Basics Explained

 Medicare only offers individual health plans.
 This means your spouse, or children will not be covered by your specific Medicare plan.
 However if they are eligible for Medicare, they can also enroll in a separate Medicare plan.
 This is good because each person can choose a Medicare health plan that best fits your medical needs and desires.

-There are specific insurance brokers like myself who are very familiar with the Medicare rules and regulations.
-We are trained, tested and certified every year to help people with Medicare Plans properly.
-We can guide you through the Medicare enrollment process to avoid problems, and can help you with understanding your options with the many Medicare health plans.
+There are specific insurance brokers like myself who are familiar with the current Medicare rules and regulations.
+We are trained, tested and certified every year to help people with Medicare Health Plans properly.
+We can help you understand the Medicare enrollment process for Medicare Part A and Part B. Medicare Part A (hospital coverage) and Part B (medical Services) are issued by Social Security.
+You can call Social Security at this phone number 1-800-772-1213.
+Once you apply for your Medicare card with Social Security, we can help you with understanding your options with the many Medicare health plans availaable in Connecticut.
 There are no fees, charges, or increased costs for our help.
-The Insurance companies pays us directly to explain their Medicare plan coverages and benefits to you, and to help you by enrolling you into a Medicare health plan.
-We will also help answer questions or problems during the year.
-We will also help explain any changes to your Medicare plan at renewal.
-Call today for help!
-860-647-7353
+The insurance companies will pays us directly to explain their Medicare health plan coverages and benefits to you.
+Once you understand and have chosen a medicare health plan we will enroll you into that Medicare health plan.

 Who is eligible for Medicare?